WowOpenBox/website/README.md

 # Website
-Source tree for the [WowOpenBox.org](https://www.wowopenbox.org) website.
+This is just the source tree making up the [WowOpenBox.org](https://www.wowopenbox.org) website.

+For the software see https://github.com/WowOpenBox/WowOpenBox#wowopenbox